zstix/pomo/README.md

 # POMO
 This is my pomodoro timer.
-Therea re many like it, but this one is mine.
+There are many like it, but this one is mine.

 ## Features
 - Timer